jared-hughes/defcpu/README.md

 ## Tooling relevant for development

-`objdump` is great for giving the segments etc. of an ELF file with the `-x` flag, but it doesn't seem to disassemble (`-d`) the ELFs produced by DefAssembler.
+`objdump` is great for giving the segments etc. of an ELF file with the `-x` flag, but it doesn't seem to disassemble (`-d`) the ELFs produced by DefAssembler. `readelf` works about as well as `objdump`.

 For quick things, https://defuse.ca/online-x86-assembler.htm is good for assembly/disassembling small bits of asm.
+It's not perfectly reliable though, and make sure to switch to x64 architecture.

 `gdb` can show disassembly with the `disassemble` command.
 For example, `disassemble /m 0x400000, +0x49` disassembles the 73 bytes starting at `0x400000`.

+`nm` is irrelevant because we tend to not have any symbols to deal with.